 Deductibles, Copayments, and Coinsurance in the FEHB Program

-You can use cost sharing details to assist you in choosing a plan by pinpointing strengths and weaknesses for items of particular concern to you.
+You can use cost sharing details to assist you in choosing a plan by pinpointing strengths and weaknesses for items of particular importance.
 If you are especially concerned about a broad area of coverage, such as reimbursement for prescription drugs, copayment information can identify plans that are most acceptable to you for that feature and be used together with the cost rankings to narrow your choice.
 Our comparisons of deductibles, coinsurance, and copays display many—but by no means all—of the cost sharing provisions taken into account in our overall cost comparisons.

-In recent years prescription drug copayments have become increasingly complex.
+Prescription drug copayments are particularly complex.
 Plans require you to pay more for "name brand" drugs than for "generic" drugs.
 Name brand drugs, once past their patent protection period, are usually met with competition from generic drugs that the Food and Drug Administration has determined to be therapeutically identical.
 As a result, generic drugs tend to be much less expensive, and it is in the financial interest of both you and the plan that you select them.
 Most plans now use at least a six-tier reimbursement structure for prescription drugs: generic, preferred name brand, and non-formulary name brand at the local pharmacy for a one-month supply; and the same three categories for a three-month supply by mail order (multi-thousand dollar "specialty drugs" are often yet another tier).
 Our overall cost comparisons reflect these differences, but if you have unusually high (or low) name brand drug costs, you can use our cost sharing tables to identify plans most likely to match your needs and then compare the drug benefits in plan brochures or websites.